Setting up a video call

 Prerequisites

 If you have signed up for Between, you should have received an email that lets you login to the Between dashboard.
+If you have not yet signed up for Between, click here to create an account.
+You can get your API key after signing up.

-Step 1: Import and initial the conference
+Step 1: Import and initialize the Conference

-import { Conference } from 'between'
+import { Conference } from 'between-api'

 let conf = new Conference(apiKey, customCallId, customUserData)